 Most climbers keep their hands pointed up.
 The Gaston technique spices things up by shifting hand placement 90 degrees so your fingers are pointed toward your heart and your elbows are facing out.

-Make sure you’re always secure with strong climbing hooks whenever you attempt new techniques.
+Ensure you’re always secure with strong climbing hooks whenever you attempt new techniques.

 The dyno is a move that can make you feel as graceful as a monkey swinging high in the treetops.
 It’s fast-paced and relies on your entire body being in sync.

-This power move should be used when the distance between your current position and next position is too far to reach by stretching.
+This power move should be used when the distance between your current position and the next position is too far to reach by stretching.

 5. Assisted Foot Lift